arhill05/aom-journal/index.md

 ---

 ### [[7/12/2018] Day 19 - Reflect on your romantic relationship, and identify one area you’d like to improve.
 If you don’t have a romantic partner in your life, identify past failures you’d like to improve on.
-If you’ve never been in a relationship, describe your ideal one.!](./day-19)
+If you’ve never been in a relationship, describe your ideal one.](./day-19)
 > My relationship I have now is the healthiest I have ever been in.
 In high school, I had several crazy relationships...

+---

+### [[7/12/2018] Day 20 - Think about the period of your life for which you have the greatest nostalgia.
+Once you identify that time period, think of why you’re so nostalgic about it.
+What elements could you revive in your life now?](./day-19)
+> I don't have many nostalgic periods of time in my life.
+If I had to pick one, it would probably be my time in marching band in high school....